katonic-dev/explainit/CONTRIBUTING.md

 * Clone the repository
 * Make the changes and commit them
 * Push the branch to your local fork
-* Make sure that all the tests are passing sucessfully
+* Make sure that all the tests are passing successfully
 * Submit a Pull Request with described changes

 ### Additional information